joelkp/ranoise/README.md

 ```

 ### Mulberry32
 Mulberry32 is another PRNG with results comparable to SplitMix32, and included as `mulberry32`.
 In testing with TestU01 and PractRand it does roughly as well as `splitmix32a` above.
-(It does a little better in PractRand, but still has a failure during the 1 GB stage, and a little worse in TestU01.)
+(It does a little better in PractRand, but still has a failure during the 1 GB stage, and somewhat worse in TestU01, with 23 normal BigCrush failures and 16 in `-r` mode.)
 ```
 uint32_t mulberry32_next(uint32_t *pos) {
         uint32_t z = *pos += 0x6D2B79F5UL;